Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> uri

-A `uri` specifes the URI to send form data when the button declared by AutoConnectSubmit is clicked.
+A `uri` specifies the URI to send form data when the button declared by AutoConnectSubmit is clicked.

 The query string of the form data sent with AutoConnectSubmit contains the URI of the page.
 Its parameter name is `_acuri`.
 In Sketch, you can know the called URI by referring to the `_acuri` parameter with the destination page handler.
 The actual query string is as follows: